ethereum/execution-apis/src/engine/experimental/ePBS.md

 * error: code and message set in case an exception happens while getting the inclusion list.

 #### Specification
-1. Client software **MUST** return the most recent version of the inclusion list based on `parentBlockHash`.
+1. Client software **MUST** return the most recent version of the inclusion list based on `parentHash`.
 2. The call **MUST** return `-38001: Unknown payload` error if the build process identified by the `parent_block_hash` does not exist.

 ### `engine_newInclusionListV1`